Mar 2, 2021

 - Don’t Eat and Drive : While an open coffee or drink sitting next to you in a cup holder shouldn’t be much of a distraction, don’t eat or drink anything that requires you to open or unwrap it or otherwise distract you.
 Don’t even think of trying to eat that big and messy burger or ice cream cone while you’re behind the wheel.

 - Concentrate and Drive Actively : Scan the road.
 Keep checking your mirrors.
-Keeping two hands on the wheel will not only give you better control but results in less fatigue.
-Don’t let roadside activities – whether it’s a yard sale or a sign-waving clown – distract you.
+Keeping two hands on the wheel will give you better control and result in less fatigue.
+Don’t let roadside activities distract you, whether it’s a yard sale or a sign-waving clown.